wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ^2^In fact, if it is used truly, it will inevitably be expressed in whatever way is most helpful to the receiver.
 ^3^This means that a miracle, to attain its full efficacy, must be expressed in a language that the recipient can understand without fear.
 ^4^This does not necessarily mean that this is the highest level of communication of which he is capable.
-^5^It does mean, however, that it is the highest level of communication of which he is capable <em>now</em>.
+^5^It does mean, however, that it is the highest level of communication of which he is capable *now*.
 ^6^The whole aim of the miracle is to raise the level of communication, not to lower it by increasing fear.

 #### expanded